Farshad-Shirani/2025_FS_BGF_MHC/README.md

 ## Which simulation (folder) is associate with which figure?

-- The code in the folder `Range Dynamics s` is associated with Figures 1, 2, and 3 in the paper.
+- The code in the folder `Range Dynamics` is associated with Figures 1, 2, and 3 in the paper.

 - The code in the folder `Environmental Fluctuations` is is associated with Figure 4 in the paper.